mahynski/template-conda-project/README.md

 1. Use this repo as a template to create a new repo on GitHub.
 Name the repo with a 4 digit year-of-initiation prefix, e.g., "2022-".
 Convention is to use hyphens between words and all lower case.
 2. Insert description here.
-3. Create a [conda](https://www.anaconda.com/) environment for this project.
+3. Clone your new repo locally to get started.
+Create a [conda](https://www.anaconda.com/) environment for this project.
 First modify `conda-env.yml` to include the relevant repositories and dependencies needed; also give the environment a good name (e.g., similar or same as this repo) - the default is "project-env".
 Then create the environment (see below).
 4. If you do not want to work in a development container, skip to "Local Installation" to use a conda environment on your local machine.
 5. Otherwise, a Docker [dev container](https://code.visualstudio.com/docs/devcontainers/containers) template for [VS Code](https://code.visualstudio.com/) is provided in the `.devcontainer/` folder.
 This creates a [miniconda](https://docs.anaconda.com/miniconda/) container and installs the environment specified in `conda-env.yml` into the default IPython kernel in the container.
 To use:
    * Change the `UID` and `GID` in `.devcontainer/Dockerfile` if needed.